sidj9900/Q-A/README.md

 # Q-A
-This software system will be a Question And Answering System for user.
-This system will be designed to share the knowledge by asking question and giving their respective answer.
+This software system is a Question and Answering System designed for users.
+It facilitates knowledge sharing by allowing users to ask questions and provide their respective answers.